kellencataldo/tcpip_assembler/README.md

 opening up connections on ports without closing the connection. this causes ports to listen for a connection that isnt there and therefore reject other valid connections as the avaliable ports shrink. this is essentially a sophisticated form of a DDoS attack.
-Another type of attack that this tool will reveal is an ack flooding attack. when this occurs, a malicious connection will repeatedly send the incorrect ack number to the host and therefore because of hte way tcp is implemented, the host will faithfully attempt to respond with the correct sequence of data until the connection is terminated. this is similar to the syn_flooding attack except that the port is essentially held hostange as the connection will not time out.

-include upload data, download data include only the header examine only a specific port

-if (option set && correct port) or (option not set)

-IPV6 support has not been added as it would take considerably more effort (ipv6 are often encapsulated under ipv4 so as to path through ipv4 only networks. this process is called a 6to4 transmission). if you wanted to try examining ipv6 packets yourelf, i would suggest using type templates etc.
+IPV6 support has not been added as it would take considerably more effort (ipv6 are often encapsulated under ipv4 so as to path through ipv4 only networks. this process is called a 6to4 transmission).

 An ipv6 packet that has been ecanpsulated in an ipv4 packet will have a protocol type of 41.
 With that, it should be a relatively easy process using structure templates to sort between ipv4 packets, and ipv4 packets with an ipv6 packet encapsulated underneath.